audunhalland/async-workshop/README.md

 Using the knowledge of where the different code modules live and what they do, we can assume we need changes to (at least) two different modules:

 * `src/schema/query.rs`, containing GraphQL queries.
-The "consumer-facing" side.
+The consumer-facing side.
-* `src/repository.rs`, where database "stuff" actually happens.
+* `src/repository.rs`, where database stuff actually happens.

-We may "attack" this problem from either "end" first.
+We may attack this problem from either end first.
 You may prefer either one over the other.
 Being good _TDD_ developers we'll implement the changes as two isolated tasks, with tests.

 ## Excercise 4.1: Create a new GraphQL query